jantjehier/programmeerproject/markdown/PROCES.md

 # day 17

 I tried to change code for a better score in better code hub.
 My code is better now but still scores 5 out of 10.
-I added the javascript to different files and pushed them on github.
-I added some more text to the visualisation.
+I changed my README.md and fixed the problems i had with github.

 # day 18

 I made the REPORT.md and STANDUPS.md.
+I added the javascript to different files and pushed them on github.
+I added some more text to the visualisation.